Frequently Asked Questions: Here we answer some of the top questions that farmers and other stakeholders ask us.

 As our population grows, we need more houses.
 With more houses come more people, and a larger amount of sewage needing treatment in future.
 Even with tight permits in place and a well-run treatment system, collectively we will still be putting more nitrate into our rivers than is currently the case.
 In the Solent, this has had such a big impact that Natural England now requires any major housing development to be ‘nitrate neutral’.
 This means developers must pay for environmental improvements which remove as much nitrate as the people living in new developments are likely to put into the sewer system.

-Although ‘Nitrate neutral development’ is not yet a requirement in the Poole Harbour catchment but it is likely, and soon.
+‘Nitrate neutral development’ is now a requirement in the Poole Harbour catchment.
 Our planning authorities, BCP and Dorset Councils, are taking a pro-active approach together, exploring options which will help them target nitrate reduction strategically.
 Options they might consider include buying credits through our scheme or buying land to re-wild long term.
 By doing this, our Councils can use developer contributions to make more improvements which are bigger, better, and joined up, rather than each developer making a small difference here or there.

 What is the timeline for the scheme?